 TRACK Workshop: Managing Innovative People

-Knowledge Management, Leading Innovation Organizations, Culture, Employee Innovation, Organization/Future of Work
+Knowledge Management, Leading Innovation Organizations, Culture, Employee Innovation, Organization and Future of Work

-Innovative people are at the heart of both effective R&D and successful innovation.
+Innovative people are at the heart of successful innovation.
 Managing innovative people, however, can be challenging.
 It requires as a baseline the practices generally associated with management, but it requires, in addition, a set of practices that bring out the best of people in a context that does not always appreciate them.

 The workshop will focus on the pragmatics of managing creative people and building innovative organizations.
 It does not focus on technical management but rather on the range of skills a researcher or technical staff member needs to be both successful and fulfilled.
 These include: building relationships, addressing the common challenges of managing independent and creative staff, hiring for success in the organizational context, engaging people with widely varying motivations, approaches to mentoring, and helping people to manage their career paths.